helium/HIP/0101-equalizing-poc-rewards-across-wifi-and-cbrs.md

 ## Detailed Explanation

-[Based on the current hardware market prices and existing PoC for Wi-Fi and CBRS](./0101-increase-poc-reward-points-for-wifi/WiFi-CBRS-ROI-Estimate.pdf) we propose to equalize POC for CBRS and Wi-Fi by increasing Wi-Fi PoC reward points as follows:
+Based on the benefits of Wi-Fi over CBRS explained in the motivation section above, we propose to equalize POC for CBRS and Wi-Fi by increasing Wi-Fi PoC reward points for 180 days after implementation as follows:

 - 1.5x for Indoor Wi-Fi.
 I.e. 600 rewards points for Wi-Fi AP vs. current 400 reward points;
 - 2.5x for Outdoor Wi-Fi AP per each covered hex.
 I.e. 1250 (instead of 500) points for templated coverage and the following points per modeled coverage hex